Stream Explorers is a new community science project featuring aquatic insects and what they can tell us about wildlife habitat and water quality.

 Furthermore, although the primary objective of this program is to collect survey data on macroinvertebrates to better understand water quality in Maine, there is also a secondary benefit: to educate community members about the critical importance of insects to our ecosystem.
 As insect declines are documented around the globe, it is essential that we collect data on insect population health and long-term trends here in Maine.

-This project is funded by a grant from the Maine Outdoor Heritage Fund
+This project is funded by grants from the Maine Outdoor Heritage Fund and The Onion Foundation.